I get this question a lot:

 The book goes on to caution readers against the abuse of the fish bowl, such as using too small of a bowl (they recommended at least 10″ in diameter).

 Thoughts on Fish Size

-As a general rule of thumb, the bowl should be at least twice the length of the fish’s full-grown body to allow for comfortable swimming (the Japanese have used this ratio).
+As a good general rule of thumb (though by no means a hard-n’-fast rule), the bowl should be at least twice the length of the fish’s full-grown body to allow for comfortable swimming (the Japanese have used this ratio).
 A 10-inch bowl is a good starting point.

 There are exceptions to this, depending largely on the fish’s genetics.